Photo: Australia’s Coral Coast Kalbarri. Whale Watching in Western Australia

 Australian Birdlife abounds in the National Parks, with a diversity rarely found anywhere else:

-Animals found on our beaches, ocean surrounds, lakes and waterways:
+Animals found on our beaches, in the ocean surrounds as well as lakes and waterways:

 This park, located on the Coral Coast of Western Australia is rated as one of the most spectacular natural attractions found in WA.
 On the Indian Ocean, there are stunning views of red sandtone cliff canyons and long pristine coastlines.